Are you looking for a delicious and healthy way to cook frozen vegetables? Can you steam frozen vegetables in a steamer?

 Also, when selecting which type of vegetable you’d like to steam, almost variety can be used.
 However, depending on their size or density, some may require more cooking time than others.

 For example, broccoli florets cook faster than larger chunks of carrot or potato.
-You’ll also want to pay attention to how much water you add at the beginning.
+You’ll also want to consider how much water you add initially.

 If there’s too much, it will take longer for your veggies to cook through.
 Similarly, when it’s not enough, they won’t get cooked through, either.